Into the Dead (franchise)

-Into the Dead is a video game franchise of zombie-themed action-adventure, survival horror games developed and published by PikPok.
+Into the Dead is a video game franchise of zombie-themed survival horror and action-adventure games, developed and published by PikPok.

 Gameplay

-The main installments, Into the Dead (2013) and Into the Dead 2 (2017), are endless runner games.
+The main instalments, Into the Dead (2013) and Into the Dead 2 (2017), are endless runner games.
 Players navigate through zombie-infested landscapes, moving left or right to dodge them and avoid obstacles while continuously advancing forward.
 The objective is to survive as long as possible or reach a destination point.
 Weapons can be picked up from supply crates along the way, and upgraded to deal with zombies more effectively.

-Spin-off installment Into the Dead: Our Darkest Days (2025) is set in Walton City, Texas in August 1980.
+Spin-off instalment Into the Dead: Our Darkest Days (2025) is set in Walton City, Texas in August 1980.
 The game adopts a 2.5D side-scrolling shelter survival format in which players manage a group of survivors during a zombie outbreak.
 Gameplay emphasises base-building, scavenging, permadeath, and character-driven choices.